nllong/OpenStudio-wiki/Configuring-OpenStudio-Build-Environments.md

 Add `C:\Program Files (x86)\Microsoft SDKs\Windows\v7.0A\Bin` to the System `Path` variable

+#### Professional x64
+Follow the previous instructions to configure the environment for VS2010 Professional.
+Within CMake, choose _Visual Studio 10 Win64_ as the generator for the project.
+CMake will give you some general warnings about 64bit builds.

+The BUILD_QT, BUILD_BOOST, and BUILD_SWIG CMake options are required for 64bit builds, so they should be enabled.
+Other options can be chosen like usual.

 #### Express
 Install [Visual C++ 2010 Express](http://go.microsoft.com/?linkid=9709939) (the Silverlight Runtime and SQL Server 2008 Express options are unnecessary and may be unchecked)

 Install [Visual Studio 2010 SP1](http://www.microsoft.com/en-us/download/details.aspx?id=23691)

+The MSVC_IS_EXPRESS CMake option is required and should be enabled.

 ##### For Building C# Bindings
-Install [Visual C++ 2010 Express](http://go.microsoft.com/?linkid=9709949) (the Silverlight Runtime and SQL Server 2008 Express options are unnecessary and may be unchecked)
+Install [Visual C# 2010 Express](http://go.microsoft.com/?linkid=9709949) (the Silverlight Runtime and SQL Server 2008 Express options are unnecessary and may be unchecked)

+#### Express x64
+Follow the previous instructions to configure the environment for VS2010 Express with optional C# support.

+Install [Windows SDK 7.1](http://www.microsoft.com/download/en/confirmation.aspx?id=8279), and then add `C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin` to the System `Path` variable.

+Also add `C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\amd64` to the System `Path` variable.

+Within CMake, choose _Visual Studio 10 Win64_ as the generator for the project.
+CMake will give you some general warnings about 64bit builds.

+The BUILD_QT, BUILD_BOOST, BUILD_SWIG, and MSVC_IS_EXPRESS CMake options are required for 64bit builds, so they should be enabled.
+Other options can be chosen like usual.

 ## Linux Configuration